Dqmino/Dqmino/README.md

 - 📫 How to reach me **dominoisadev@gmail.com**

 - 📄 Know about my experiences [https://domino.codes](https://domino.codes) (WIP)

+- 😄 If one of my projects is empty, it means it's for private use, however I'd still like people to know I've made it :)

 <h3 align="left">Connect with me:</h3>
 <p align="left">